Azure/azure-sdk-for-rust/sdk/openai/inference/README.md

 This SDK provides Rust types to interact with both OpenAI and Azure OpenAI services.

+Note: Currently request and response models have as few fields as possible, leveraging the server side defaults wherever it can.

 ### Features

 All features are showcased in the `example` folder of this crate.
 The following is a list of what is currently supported: